xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    - Execute the Test Suite with a Retry limit of 2:

-      When we set the retry limit to 2, five-Test Cases passed.
+      When we set the retry limit to 2, five Test Cases passed.
 Test Cases 3 and 5 failed at the main run and first rerun but passed at the second try.

       Since Test Cases 3 and 5 did not succeed on the first try but still succeed after two tries, their result pattern is intermittent.
 This is a clear sign of test flakiness and can be further investigated.